 The Point object layout appears as a cross hair on the screen.
 The only real manipulation for a Point object is to change the position.
 This is done by clicking on the Point object and dragging it to a new position.
 In most cases Point objects are attached to other objects so the position is calculated based on the position of the associated object.

 Point Object Layout:

 Point Object Properties

 The following list is a summary of properties for the Point object.
-For details on each result, refer to the following.
-"Vision Guide 8.0 Properties & Result Reference"
+The details for each property are explained in the Vision Guide 7.0 Properties and Results Reference Manual.